 Maple Grove is one of about a dozen test locations across Canada for STOMP, an initiative of Physical Health and Education Canada.
 The two-year pilot project was launched at Maple Grove for the 2022-23 school year.

-YRH Spring Appeal 2023 to bring a new service for Women’s Health at Yarmouth Regional Hospital
+Spring Appeal 2023: to bring a new Women’s Health service to Yarmouth Regional Hospital

 Imagine for a moment, a woman suffering with pain and abnormal uterine bleeding symptoms caused by polyps or fibroids is told that these tissues must be removed.
 Well, thanks to advances in medical technology, this can be done in a safe, efficient and accurate way with the MyoSure® tissue removal procedure.
 This procedure is an alternative to major surgery, it typically doesn’t last more than half an hour, causes minimal trauma to the uterus and surrounding area and, incredibly, most patients can go back to their daily routine in one to two days!